shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

     - c) Record exactly as stated
     - d) Change statements into questions
   - :heavy_check_mark: Number your questions
+  - Some things to think about as you're generating questions:
+    - Feel free to start with the questions listed above, but add some variation or specifics to make it your own.
+    - You may have a hypothesis about a question but want to confirm if your expectations are correct, you may want to uncover inefficiencies, or you may just be curious and wanting to find something unexpected.
+    - Consider who might care about the data, and what information they would want from it.
+    - No question is too vague or too specific right now - the goal is just to get you thinking.
+We can refine the questions later.
-3. Improve Your Questions
+3. Categorize Your Questions
   - :heavy_check_mark: Categorize questions as Closed or Open-ended
-    - a) Closed-Ended: Narrowly focused questions that can be answered with a simple “yes” or “no”, one word, or a single piece of data.
+    - a) Closed: Narrowly focused questions that can be answered with a simple “yes” or “no”, one word, or a single piece of data.
 Closed-ended questions are focused on gathering precise answers and targeted facts.
+      - Closed Example: "Which carrier has the most delays?"
-    - b) Open-Ended: Questions that encourage discussion and exploration, often requiring a longer explanation with a more detailed and nuanced response.
-There may not be a single correct solution; however, research into the question can provide more in-depth understanding, insights, and analysis.
+    - b) Open: Questions that require interpretation or reframing, often requiring a longer explanation with a more detailed and nuanced response.
+      - Open Example: Why is weather such a big problem?
-  - :heavy_check_mark: Change questions from one type to another
+  - :heavy_check_mark: See if you can change questions from one type to another
+4. Improve Your Questions
+  - Translate your questions into computable forms.
+  - Example:
+    - Say your original question was, "Which carrier is the worst?"
+    - You can improve your question and make it more operational by changing it to something like this, "Which carrier has the highest average arrival delay per flight across all airports?"
+  - If you cannot translate all of your questions into a computable form, that is OK; just try to update as many of them as you can.
+  - In your questions, make sure to include specifics like a unit of measurement, a time window, and aggregation methods (sum, average (mean), count, minimum/maximum, etc).
-4. Strategize
+5. Strategize
   - :heavy_check_mark: Prioritize your questions
+    - Prioritize based on this criteria:
+      - Can it be answered using only this dataset?
+      - Can the result be computed in a reasonable time?
+      - Does it require grouping, searching, or aggregation?
+      - Can you explain the result to a stakeholder?
+      - Is it something that would matter to a stakeholder?
   - :heavy_check_mark: Action plan or discuss next steps
   - :heavy_check_mark: Share
-5. Reflect
+6. Reflect
   - :heavy_check_mark: Individual written reflection or small group reflection
+    - Select at least 1 primary question and at least 1 backup question.
+    - You are not tied to the questions brainstormed in class - you may use a question you think up later.
   - :heavy_check_mark: Volunteers share out to full group

 Reminder: when you start this exercise, you should try to come up with as many questions as you can.
 By the end of the exercise, your list of questions should identify which questions are closed-ended and which are open-ended, and it should be clear which questions have the highest priority.<br>

 ## Conclusion

 The goal today is to generate ideas for potential questions you can answer through your CURE-E Final Project.
-In the upcoming weeks, work with your group to determine a stakeholder and decide on at least one question for each group member to focus on.
-Your question for the Final Project must be sufficiently complex -- try to think of a question that requires factual data but cannot be answered with a simple search (e.g. what day had the hottest temperature?).
+In the upcoming weeks, work with your group or individually to determine a stakeholder and decide on at least one question for each individual to focus on.
+Your question for the Final Project must be sufficiently complex -- try to think of a question that requires factual data but cannot be answered with a simple search.
 Check in with the instructor to confirm if your question matches this requirements.<br>

 To successfully complete this assignment, each participant should submit an individual project proposal to Canvas that includes the following components:<br>

 1. Clearly state the research question you intend to address
 2. Identify the stakeholder(s) who stand to gain from the insights derived from your project
-3. Provide some details about the dataset you intend to use and the data fields on which you will focus.
+3. Provide some details about your plan, the dataset you intend to use, and the data fields on which you will focus.
-  * For historical weather data, you should focus on Daily Summaries.
-Some variables you should provide here are (1) the Date Range, (2) Station/Zip Code/City or other geographic/location identifier, and (3) observations/values (e.g. precipitation (PRCP), snowfall (SNOW), max temperature (TMAX), min temperature(TMIN), etc).
-  * For historical economic data, you may find monthly, daily, or seasonal summaries.
-You will need to utilize two or more datasets, and your datasets must contain at least 1000 entries combined (for monthly data, this requires at least 84 years, so you could look at two datasets that each have at least 42 years of data, or 3 datasets that have at least 28 years of data).
-    * You should provide here: (1) The datasets you plan to use (list the date range (e.g. "Jan 1948 to Sep 2024") and frequency (e.g. "monthly") for each)
+  * What data structure(s) will you use?
+Remember that you must implement your own primary data structure; you may not rely solely on standard library containers (e.g. std::map, std::vector)
+  * What variables (column headers) will you focus on?
+Make sure to include some identifiers (e.g. carrier, airport, year, month) as well as the data field(s) you will be working with.
+  * What keys are you planning on grouping or searching by?
+  * What metrics must be computed?
+  * Are there any assumptions or limitations that exist?
+If so, briefly describe them here.
 4. You may use the same dataset and have the same stakeholder as other students, but you should be writing your own program and individually addressing a unique question.
 If you are working with other students to provide insights for a specific stakeholder, with each individual answering a different question for that stakeholder, list the names of the other students.<br>